9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 The `Reader` monad is included in the standard `mtl` library, which is usually bundled with GHC.
 You can find it in the `Control.Monad.Reader` module.
 The motivation for this monad may initially seem a little thin, because it is most often useful in complicated code.
-We\'ll often need to access a piece of configuration information deep in the bowels of a program; passing that information in as a normal parameter would require a painful restructuring of our code.
-By hiding this information in our monad\'s plumbing, intermediate functions that don\'t care about the configuration information don\'t need to see it.
+We'll often need to access a piece of configuration information deep in the bowels of a program; passing that information in as a normal parameter would require a painful restructuring of our code.
+By hiding this information in our monad's plumbing, intermediate functions that don't care about the configuration information don't need to see it.

 The clearest motivation for the `Reader` monad will come in [Chapter 18, *Monad transformers*](18-monad-transformers.org), when we discuss combining several monads to build a new monad.
-There, we\'ll see how to gain finer control over state, so that our code can modify some values via the `State` monad, while other values remain immutable, courtesy of the `Reader` monad.
+There, we'll see how to gain finer control over state, so that our code can modify some values via the `State` monad, while other values remain immutable, courtesy of the `Reader` monad.

 ## A return to automated deriving

-Now that we know about the `Reader` monad, let\'s use it to create an instance of our `MonadSupply` type class.
-To keep our example simple, we\'ll violate the spirit of `MonadSupply` here: our `next` action will always return the same value, instead of always returning a different value.
+Now that we know about the `Reader` monad, let's use it to create an instance of our `MonadSupply` type class.
+To keep our example simple, we'll violate the spirit of `MonadSupply` here: our `next` action will always return the same value, instead of always returning a different value.